SebastianCielma/Atipera/README.md

 ## Installation
 1. Clone the repository from GitHub.
-2. In the `application.properties` file, configure the application parameters such as the port on which the server should run.
+2. In the `application.properties` file, configure the application parameters.

 ## Usage
 ### Getting User Repositories